 8. UE1 sends a PC5 Path Switching Ack message to UE2, which includes the IP address associated to UE1's PDU session.
 UE1 may send a PC5 Path Switching Abort message to abort the path switching procedure e.g. if the PDU session establishment/modification failed.

+NOTE: IPv4 type is not considered in this procedure.

 9. After the step 8, UE1 and UE2 may release the PC5 connection and use Uu path for communication.